IsmaelZaidi/AskNow/docs/design-document/Design document Draft.md

 #### Introduction

 Human-Computer Interaction, also known as the abbreviation &#39;HCI&#39;, is exactly what you expect it to be.
 It is a discipline in information science which researches the interaction between users (human) and machine (computer).
 This is usually done through an interface.
 The objective of this evaluation is to gain knowledge on the pitfalls and hindrances of our application, as well as the things that are going well.
+This evaluation allows us to evaluate and improve our project.
+We won't be the only ones doing this since we have the help of 6 experts.
+The experts will also evaluate our project and give feedback.
 All this information will be taken into account and processed, so that we can improve and change the application where needed.
-The current state of our project is the database is designed and implemented and we also have working endpoints.
-As far as for the frontend we have finalized prototype views and are currently busy with creating the real views.
-The evaluators will get a working prototype including the instructions.
+The current state of our project is the database is designed and implemented and we also have all our endpoints working.
+The client side has also been finiliazed and all the views are working with the desired interactivity.

 #### Methods